Part 2 – The Vilatte era and beyond

 Prince-Abbot Joseph III was formally installed as Prince-Abbot and Grand Master of the Order of the Lion and the Black Cross in the chapel at San Luigi House in 1900.
 His appointments to the Order of the Lion and Black Cross included the famous contralto Ernestine Schumann-Heink (pictured left as Waltraute in Wagner’s Ring), Marie Louise Montague, the President Founder of the International Humanity League, Hon.
 John Steele Henderson, United States Congressman, Paul Carson, the organist, and Allan Roy Dafoe, the obstetrician who delivered the first quintuplets to survive infancy.
 Of these, Schumann-Heink, Carson and Dafoe also received the Grand Prix Humanitaire de France et des Colonies.

 On 12 February 1899, Prince-Abbot Joseph III had formally entered a petition to the Vatican for acknowledgement of his appointment as Prince-Abbot in succession to the 1883 foundation, hoping that he could thereby reconcile with that church and be recognized in his new office.
-No response to the petition is recorded, which is not surprising since at that time the Holy See regarded Prince-Abbot Joseph III as a threat to ecclesial order and briefed against him.
+No response to the petition is recorded, which is not surprising since at that time the Holy See regarded Prince-Abbot Joseph III as a threat to ecclesial order.
 On 13 June 1900 he was excommunicated by Pope Leo XIII.
+This event set in train a vicious series of partisan attacks upon Prince-Abbot Joseph III and the origins and nature of San Luigi in the Roman Catholic-supporting quarters of the French press, designed to discredit both with no regard for truth or fairness.
+Such was the heat of the controversy that Prince-Abbot Joseph III spent a good part of the ensuing years abroad.

 Prince-Abbot Joseph III made numerous appointments to the Order of the Crown of Thorns.
 Listed among its Patrons in the official History of 1922 are the Syrian Orthodox Patriarch, Ignatius Peter III, and Syrian archbishops St Mar Athanasius Kadavil of Kottayam, St Gregorius Geevarghese of Niranam (Parumala Thirumeni) (pictured left) and Mar Julius I Alvarez of Colombo (who were all consecrators of Prince-Abbot Joseph III), Bishop Uramchabank Kibarian of the Armenian Church in Paris, Archbishop Vladimir (Sokolovsky) of the Russian Orthodox Church, Archbishop Khorene Nar Bey de Lusignan, Armenian Archbishop of Constantinople, James Theodore Holly, Episcopalian Bishop of Haiti (and the first Black bishop in the Episcopal Church), King Achille (Aquiles) I of Araucania and Patagonia, and Minas Tcheraz, Professor of Armenian Studies at King’s College, London.
 In addition to these, there were 148 further ecclesiastical members and 420 lay members.